 The result is that in an age of incredibly high employment rates, the majority of Americans are still anxious about their job.
 According to the Edelman Trust Index, 59% worry about not having the necessary skills to get a good paying job.
 55% worry about automation taking their job away.
 Even highly-skilled technology workers are nervous, with 25% saying they worry that their skills will be obsolete and nearly half worry that they will “age out” of the tech workforce.

-As someone who has worked in the tech industry for twenty years, and not planning to age out anytime soon, intrinsic motivation to learn is a critical factor for success.
+This is where learning comes in.
 WeSpire’s engineering team has learned at least three new coding languages in as many years.
 Our productivity apps have migrated from the Office suite to Google Docs to Notion, prompting a not always fun re-learning process for where everything is and how to get work done.
 We’ve switched marketing automation platforms three times, uncannily right when I’ve just gotten good at the existing one.